OpenGenus/cosmos/code/cellular_automaton/src/von_neumann_cellular_automata/README.md

 # Von Neumann Cellular Automaton

-Jonh Von Neumann worked for years on a simple model for a logical cellular automaton with the purpose to build a self-replication machine.
-Wich logical organization an automaton will need to be able to control itself in a way that it reproduces itself?
-To answer that, Von Neumann thought on logical operations and states with different objectives, capable to construct and deconstruct other states for their own.
-This lead to Von Neumann Cellular System.
+Jonh Von Neumann worked for years on a simple model for a logical cellular automaton with the purpose of building a self-replicating machine.
+But what kind of logical organization would an automaton need to have in order to control itself in a way that it reproduces itself?
+To answer that, Von Neumann thought of logical operations and states with different objectives, capable of constructing and deconstructing other states on their own.
+This lead to the Von Neumann Cellular System.

 ## States